mfikes/react-native-externs/README.md

 ## Installation

 Download the file and point Google Closure compiler to the folder with externs (`:compiler :exters` for CLJS)

-## Keep it up to date
+## TODO

-TODO: Put it in NPM and CLJSJS
+- Put it in NPM and CLJSJS?
+NPM in case Scala.JS or any other language which use Google Closure can use it?
+- How to organize libs?
+If we put all possible React Native lib externs in one file it'll make thing easy to ditribute, but then advanced optimization would be pointless